-Leona Lewis’s campaign with PETA “Hell from Leather” reveals the gruelling and torture-filled journey that cattle are subjected to before having their throats cut open in front of each other.
+Leona Lewis’s campaign with PETA “Hell from Leather” reveals the gruelling and torture-filled journey that cattle are subjected to, before being slaughtered and skinned in front of each other.

 It also shows how leather workshops, often home to extremely toxic chemicals and dangerous machinery, are prone to employing child labour.

 Proposition 3: “I’ll only buy leather that is a by-product of the meat industry.
 Problem solved!”

 Unfortunately, it’s not that easy.

 The fashion industry is notorious for its lack of transparency.
 Tracking the supply chain is difficult because there are so many stages of production in between obtaining raw materials and having a finished good.